 Researchers have linked several factors that lead up to the onset of visual vertigo.
 These include:

-There is a connection between the 4 contributing factors to vertigo that are noted above.
+There is a connection between the 4 contributing factors to vertigo listed above.
 Each is related to a misalignment of the upper cervical spine.
-Such a misalignment can occur during traumatic injuries including whiplash or a concussion, and migraines are often associated with this underlying problem.
+Such a misalignment can occur during traumatic injuries including whiplash or a concussion, and migraines have an association with this underlying problem.
 So it makes sense to examine the upper cervical spine for misalignments if a person is experiencing visual vertigo.

-An upper cervical chiropractor is specifically trained to identify and gently correct such misalignments.
+An upper cervical chiropractor has the proper training to identify and gently correct such misalignments.
 As a result, many patients find that a precise adjustment of the C1 and C2 vertebrae leads to fewer or less intense episodes of vertigo.
 In fact, in some case studies, as many as 80% of the participants found complete relief from vertigo.
 Contact an upper cervical chiropractor near you to learn more.